miguelmota/solidity-idiosyncrasies/README.md

     }
     ```

-- **Use `indexed` for events parameters**; it allows you to search for the events using the indexed parameters as filters.
+- **Have to use `indexed` keyword for events parameters to allow events them to be searchable**; it allows you to search for the events using the indexed parameters as filters.

   ```solidity
   contract MyContract {